mlongarai/mlongarai/README.md

 ### Current Project/Goals

 - Building a High Availability Infrastructure for AWS Directory Services using Terraform
+- Building a High Availability Infrastructure for NGINX Reverse-proxy using Terraform
-- Building an Okta Infrastructure as Code using Terraform
+- Building a Team Roles with Okta Infrastructure as Code using Terraform
 - Studying to take the AWS Certified Solutions Architect

 ### Get in touch